rdmolony/claude-flow-tips/spec.md

 The `Claude Flow` community demonstrates usage & guides on best practices in a series of videos on https://video.agentics.org/

-I want to extract how-to, tips, gotchas, mental models (& more?) from these transcripts into an easy to access manner.
+I want to extract how-to, tips, gotchas, mental models, questions (& more?) from these transcripts into an easy to access manner.
 By documenting these guidances I hope to open up `Claude Flow` and make it easier to use and understand.

-I want each reference to quote the relevant lines from the transcript, and reference the source transcript file name so I can check where each reference originates (and verify it isn't hallucinated).
+I want each reference to quote one (or more) relevant lines from the transcript, and reference the source transcript file name at those lines so I can check where each reference originates (and verify it isn't hallucinated).

+Let's do the initial version as a collection of linked Markdown files.

 Examples -